oneapi-src/oneDNN/rfcs/20210219-cache-compiled-gpu-kernels/README.md

 Currently, GPU primitive that is stored in the primitive cache contains GPU kernel which has the 2nd state.

-There are two cons of such approach:
+There are two pros of such approach:
 1. Binary representation is basically an array of bytes hence no 3rd party resources are stored in the primitive cache
 2. Binary representation is associated with a particular GPU device but is context